ABOUT THE PROGRAM

-Supply Chain determines the organizational approach to safeguarding the integrity, responsible growth, and supply security of your preferred fiber and materials.
+Supply Chain determines the organizational approach to safeguarding the integrity, responsible growth, and supply security of your preferred fibers and materials.
 This section looks at voluntary standards, supply chain transparency, and investment.

-The Consumption section quantifies the volumes of preferred fibers and materials used by your company and captures year-on-year trends in converting from conventional fiber and materials to preferred options.
+The Consumption section quantifies the volumes of preferred fibers and materials used by your company and captures year-on-year trends in converting from conventional fibers and materials to preferred options.